RHS Growing Guides

 Planting

-Nectarine trees are usually bought as young trees, either in a container or not (bare-root or root-wrapped).
+Nectarine trees are usually bought as young trees, either in a container or without one (bare-root or root-wrapped).
 While it is possible to grow them from the stones of shop-bought fruit, the resulting trees may not be suitable for the UK climate.
 If you want a tree that will fruit reliably in the UK, it’s worth investing in a good quality grafted tree, of your chosen variety, from a reputable UK supplier.

 Nectarine trees are best planted against a south- or south-west-facing wall or fence, where they can be trained as a fan, soaking up the heat and getting as much sun as possible to ripen the fruit.
+As nectarines flower early in spring, it’s vital to choose a planting site that isn’t prone to heavy or late frosts, which can damage the blossom.
+See our guide to positioning fruit trees.
+Nectarines like deep, fertile, moisture-retentive but well-drained soil.
+Avoid poorly drained conditions, which can cause the roots to rot.
+Nectarines will struggle in light or shallow soil.
+See our guide to assessing your soil type.

-Dwarf nectarine trees can be planted in large containers, positioned on a sunny, sheltered patio or courtyard, ideally beside a sunny wall.
-They can also be kept in an unheated greenhouse, for all or part of the year when in a container.
-See our guide to growing fruit in containers.
+Dwarf varieties can be planted in large containers, positioned on a sunny, sheltered patio or courtyard, ideally beside a sunny wall.
+They can also be grown in an unheated greenhouse, for all or part of the year when in a container.

-Prepare your tree for planting by giving it a good watering if it’s in a container or by standing it in a bucket of water for half an hour if it’s a bare-root tree.
+The best time to plant nectarine trees is while they’re dormant, between November and March.
+Prepare your tree by giving it a good watering if it’s in a container or by standing it in a bucket of water for half an hour if it’s a bare-root tree.
+Planting is easy – see our guides below for full instructions.

 Planting against a wall

-To get the best crop, nectarine trees should be trained against a sunny wall, but the soil at the base of walls is often poor and dry, so it’s important to prepare the planting site particularly well.
+To get the best crop, nectarines should be trained against a sunny wall, but the soil at the base of walls is often poor and dry, so it’s important to prepare the planting site particularly well.
 Dig lots of well-rotted manure or garden compost into the whole area, then plant the tree at least 30cm (1ft) away from the wall, angled slightly towards it.
-Fan-trained nectarine trees can eventually reach a width of about 3.6m (12ft), so make sure there is plenty of room either side.
+Fan-trained nectarines can eventually reach a width of about 3.6m (12ft), so make sure there is plenty of room either side.
+You’ll also need to attach horizontal wires to the wall to support the fan of branches – see Pruning and Training, below.

 Planting in containers

+Nectarines can be grown in large containers, at least 45cm (18in) across, filled with peat-free soil-based compost.
+They will need regular watering and feeding to keep them healthy and fruiting well.
 Nectarines in containers also need annual pruning to keep them compact, unless you buy a naturally dwarf variety such as ‘Nectarella’.
-These slow-growing trees need little or no pruning and will reach only about 1.5m (5ft) tall after ten years.
+These compact, slow-growing trees need little or no pruning and will reach only about 1.5m (5ft) tall after ten years.

 Plant Care